peteranton1/parsepy1/README.md

-# parsepy1
+# Scritty1
-A small parser for the python language
+A small parser for the Scritty1 language

+See (changelog[CHANGELOG.md]) for details of changes since previous release.